Vonng/pigsty/docs/PARAM.md

 name: `pgbouncer_enabled`, type: `bool`, level: `C`

-if disabled, pgbouncer will not be launched on pgsql host
+default value is `true`, if disabled, pgbouncer will not be launched on pgsql host

-default value is `true`